 Example: Exposition in a classic fairy tale

-In Hansel and Gretel, the inciting incident is the children’s miserable life at home driving them to flee into the woods in search of food.
+In Hansel and Gretel, the hook, or the exciting force that changes their lives forever and launches the story into motion, is the children’s miserable life at home driving them to flee into the woods in search of food.

-After the inciting incident, build layers of tension, complexity, uncertainty, and suspense in the second act.
-The antagonist and supporting characters are introduced.
-Now is the time to investigate, present backstories, and explore your characters’ motives.
+Now is the time to investigate, present their backstories, and explore their motives.
 This will probably be the lengthiest part of your work.

 An extra element that sometimes appears in the second act is the crisis.
 Unlike the inciting incident, the crisis is often an internal emotional or psychological event, and a reaction to meeting with the antagonist or a frustrating obstacle.

-Rising action is what drives your characters and story to its dramatic climax at the top of Freytag’s Pyramids.
+Your plot’s rising movement is what drives your characters’ motives and story to its dramatic climax at the top of the pyramid.

 3. The pinnacle of Freytag’s Pyramid: the climax

-The climax is where everything is reversed.
+In the climax, everything becomes reversed.
 If your hero has been doing well up till now, the climax is where things take a tragic turn for the worse.
-Converseley, if things the protagonist has been having a hard time of things, the climax is where their situation begins to improve.
+Conversely, if the protagonist has been having a hard time of things, the climax is where their situation begins to improve.